 Acknowledgments

 We thank Scott Hartman (University of Wisconsin-Madison) for kindly allowing us to use his skeletal reconstruction of Diplodocus carnegii (Figure 13).
-We are grateful to all those who allowed us to use their photographs: Mathew J. Wedel (Western University of Health Sciences) provided the photograph of the Carnegie mount (Figure 1); Vincent Reneleau (MNHN) provided the photographs of the atlas (Figure 12C) and right forefoot (Figure 17A) of the Paris cast; Joshua Franzos (unaffiliated) provided the photograph of the cast skull of the Carnegie mount (Figure 15); Verónica Díez Díaz (Museum für Naturkunde Berlin) provided the photograph of the right forefoot of the Berlin mount (Figure 17B); Jeremy Huff (Texas A&M University) provided the photograph of the forefeet of HMNS 175 (formerly CM 662) in Houston (Figure 17C); and Phil Fraley (PFP) provided the photograph of the 2007 Diplodocus remount in progress (Figure 18).
+We are grateful to all those who allowed us to use their photographs: Mathew J. Wedel (Western University of Health Sciences) provided the photograph of the Carnegie mount (Figure 1); Ken Carpenter (University of Colorado Museum) provided the photographs of diplodocine mid-caudal vertebrae (Figure 21); Vincent Reneleau (MNHN) provided the photographs of the atlas (Figure 12C) and right forefoot (Figure 17A) of the Paris cast; Joshua Franzos (unaffiliated) provided the photograph of the cast skull of the Carnegie mount (Figure 15); Verónica Díez Díaz (Museum für Naturkunde Berlin) provided the photograph of the right forefoot of the Berlin mount (Figure 17B); Jeremy Huff (Texas A&M University) provided the photograph of the forefeet of HMNS 175 (formerly CM 662) in Houston (Figure 17C); and Phil Fraley (PFP) provided the photograph of the 2007 Diplodocus remount in progress (Figure 18).

 We also appreciate Phil Fraley’s provision of photographs of caudals from the original mount.

-We thank Ken Carpenter (University of Colorado Museum), Victoria Connor (The Carnegie Club), Peter Falkingham (Liverpool John Moores University) Jerry Harris (Utah Tech University) Jennifer Jones (Andrew Carnegie Birthplace Museum), David Letasi (formerly of the Museum of Science and Industry, Tampa), Anthony Maltese (Rocky Mountain Dinosaur Resource Center), Amanda McGee (Cleveland Museum of Natural History), Vincent Reneleau, Daniela Schwarz (Museum für Naturkunde Berlin), Kirby Siber (Sauriermuseum Aathal), Ray Wilhite (Auburn University) and Mathew J. Wedel for permission to cite personal communications.
+We thank Ken Carpenter, Victoria Connor (The Carnegie Club), Peter Falkingham (Liverpool John Moores University) Jerry Harris (Utah Tech University) Jennifer Jones (Andrew Carnegie Birthplace Museum), David Letasi (formerly of the Museum of Science and Industry, Tampa), Anthony Maltese (Rocky Mountain Dinosaur Resource Center), Amanda McGee (Cleveland Museum of Natural History), Vincent Reneleau, Daniela Schwarz (Museum für Naturkunde Berlin), Kirby Siber (Sauriermuseum Aathal), Ray Wilhite (Auburn University) and Mathew J. Wedel for permission to cite personal communications.

 We are especially grateful to Vincent Reneleau for measuring the Paris cast; to Peter Falkingham for creating the photogrammetric model of the Carnegie mount and using it to measure its total length, and for providing the screenshot for Figure 22A; to Dakota Campbell (Eye-Bot Aerial Solutions) for creating a LIDAR-based model and calculating a second length estimate, and providing the screenshot for Figure 22B; and to Konstantin Rybakov for discovering and translating the original Russian account of the mishap in mounting their Diplodocus cast.

+We thank John Wible (Carnegie Museum) for his editorial handling of this manuscript, and Ken Carpenter and a second, anonymous reviewer, for their constructive comments.

 Finally, Mike Taylor thanks his wife, Fiona, for tolerating an obsession with historical sauropod mounts that has consumed many months of his evenings.